-For the purposes of the summative evaluation report, the Pasco County School District (STAR - QHES) 21st CCLC Program provided assessments for review of student progress towards states objectives.
+For the purposes of the summative evaluation report, the Pasco County School District (Quail Hollow) 21st CCLC Program provided assessments for review of student progress towards states objectives.
 As with other metrics, the FLDOE requires that only those students with at least 30 days of attendance in the 21st CCLC program be included in any analysis of metrics.
-As such, while the Pasco County School District (STAR - QHES) 21st CCLC program may have had 'non-regular' students with assessments, only the 68 regularly participating students are included in these analyses.
+As such, while the Pasco County School District (Quail Hollow) 21st CCLC program may have had 'non-regular' students with assessments, only the 75 regularly participating students are included in these analyses.
 Assessments can be assessed in two methods, depending on how the assessments were given.
 For pre-post assessments, most programs give two to three pre-post assessment pairings over the course of the operational year (e.g., Summer, Fall, Spring).
-In this type of assessment system, the individual pre-post assessments are compared separately.
-Any student with at least one pre-post assessment showing improvement or maintenance (within 5% of the baseline score) under the stated metric are considered to have met the objective for evaluation purposes.
+In this type of assessment with at least one pre-post assessment showing improvement or maintenance (within 5% of the baseline score) under the stated metric are considered to have met the objective for evaluation purposes.

 The second method is a pre-mid-post assessment, where the program provides a pre-test in the fall, a mid-test in the winter, and a post-test in the spring.
 Technically, the process is largely the same, but students have fewer assessments to take because the mid-test provides both a follow-up to the earlier pre-test and a new baseline (pseudo-pre-test) for the second half of the year.
 This is most commonly used with physical education objectives, but can be used with any continuous skills-based assessment or when the single assessment can be repeated multiple times without confusion or practice effects impacting the results.
 This process also allows for additional comparisons between the three assessment periods.
-Essentially, three comparisons are made for each of the subjects wherein the program provided pre-mid-post assessments: (1) pre-mid comparison demonstrating program progress towards the associated metric at the middle of the year; (2) mid-post comparison demonstrating program progress in only the second half of the academic year; and (3) pre-post comparison demonstrating program progress on the associated metric over the entire academic year.
-A student is considered to have met the metric under the pre-mid-post comparison if they improve under one or more comparison.
-Table 10-8 provides a summary of pre-post and pre-mid-post analyses based on data submitted for review at the end of the 2017-2018 program year.
+Essentially, three comparisons can be made for each of the subjects wherein the program provided pre-mid-post assessments: (1) pre-mid comparison demonstrating program progress towards the associated metric at the middle of the year; (2) mid-post comparison demonstrating program progress in only the second half of the academic year; and (3) pre-post comparison demonstrating program progress on the associated metric over the entire academic year.
+A student is considered to have met the metric under the pre-mid-post comparison if they improve under the pre-post or mid-post comparison.
+Table 10-8 provides a summary of pre-post and pre-mid-post analyses based on data submitted for review at the end of the 2018-2019 program year.

-Type of Improved / Declined Total Maintained Assessment 59 Visual / Performing Arts Pre-Post 60 Knowledge (98.3%)(1.7%)Physical Fitness 60 1 Pre-Mid-Post 61 (98.4%)Performance (1.6%)
+Type of Assessment Improved / Maintained Declined Total Physical Fitness Performance Pre-Mid-Post 51 (86.4%) 8 (13.6%) 59 Visual And Performing Arts Knowledge Pre-Post 52 (88.1%) 7 (11.9%) 59